 TC Energy is a federally incorporated entity subject to the legal requirements in section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the Act).
-This Report is made pursuant to the Act and was approved by the TC Energy Board of Directors (the Board) on February 13th, 2024.
+This Report is made pursuant to the Act and was approved by the TC Energy Board of Directors (the Board) on February 13th, 2025.

-For purposes of the Act, the reporting entities covered in this Report include functions, major projects, and assets that have been wholly-owned and/or operated by TC Energy from January 1st to December 31st, 2023.
+For purposes of the Act, the reporting entities covered in this Report include functions, major projects, and assets that have been wholly-owned and/or operated by TC Energy from January 1st to December 31st, 2024.
 TC Energy also holds interests in joint venture assets not operated by TC Energy.
 Non-operated assets are not included in the scope of this Report.
 The terms "TC Energy", "we", "our", and "the Company" refer to TC Energy and extend to all the entities listed in this Report.

-This Report is a joint report filed by TC Energy Corporation on behalf of itself and the following eleven TC Energy subsidiaries that are licensed to import goods into Canada: TransCanada PipeLines Limited; NOVA Gas Transmission Ltd.; Foothills Pipe Lines (Alta) Ltd.; Foothills Pipe Lines (South B.C.)
+This Report is a joint report filed by TC Energy Corporation on behalf of itself and the following eleven TC Energy subsidiaries that are registered to import goods into Canada: TransCanada PipeLines Limited; NGTL Limited Partnership, by its general partner NGTL GP Ltd.; NOVA Gas Transmission Ltd. Foothills Pipe Lines (Alta) Ltd.; Foothills Pipe Lines (South B.C.)
 Ltd.; Foothills Pipe Lines (Sask.)
-Ltd.; TQM Pipeline and Company, Limited Partnership / Societe en Commandite Gazoduc TQM; TransCanada Keystone Pipelines Limited Partnership; TransCanada Energy Ltd.; TransCanada Energy Sales Ltd.; Coastal GasLink Pipeline Limited Partnership; and Grand Rapids Pipeline Limited Partnership.
+Ltd.; TQM Pipeline and Company, Limited Partnership / Société en Commandite Gazoduc TQM; TransCanada Energy Ltd.; TransCanada Energy Sales Ltd.; and Coastal GasLink Pipeline Limited Partnership.